Family Dentistry Columbia, SC

 Yes, gently cleaning a baby’s new teeth with a soft toothbrush helps introduce dental hygiene early on and prevents decay.
 Once the first tooth is completely visible, use a minimal amount of toothpaste.
 Our team can demonstrate proper tooth brushing techniques when you come in for a visit.

-Why are baby teeth important?
-Don’t they just fall out?
+Why are baby teeth important if they’re just going to fall out?

 A child’s primary teeth (baby teeth) are essential to the future of his or her dental health.
 Healthy teeth are important for chewing and will encourage a healthy diet.
 Teeth are also vital for speech development.